-The UGC NET Criminology 2025 exam is a gateway for those aspiring to pursue a career in higher education, criminological research, and law enforcement policy planning.
-Criminology, being an interdisciplinary field, focuses on the scientific study of crimes, their causes, prevention, and the criminal justice system.
-This examination enables candidates to qualify for the post of Assistant Professor and/or avail the Junior Research Fellowship (JRF) for pursuing Ph.D. or advanced research.
+UGC NET Criminology 2025 exam, conducted on 3 January 2026 (Shift 1), is a gateway for candidates aiming for careers in higher education, criminological research, and law enforcement policy.
+Criminology, an interdisciplinary field, focuses on the scientific study of crimes, their causes, prevention, and the criminal justice system.

 What is UGC NET Criminology 2025?